sijnstra/agon-projects/OSboot/README.md

 If you use the terminal updates above, this enables features like clear screen and reverse character text to work in ADDS25 terminal mode.

+While it is recommended to use the real Agon hardware, I am getting increasing success with running on the most recent versions of the [FAB Agon Emulator](https://github.com/tomm/fab-agon-emulator/releases/latest).

 # Usage
 `OSboot [-Xvf] <binaryfile> [diskfile]`